 In most respects the experiment of Zaal et al. (2009a) matches the structure of the new model very well.
-However one area where they differ is in the definition of the target and disturbance forcing functions.
-In the new model they must be defined as filtered white noise in order to find the optimal LQR and Kalman filter solutions, however in the experiment of Zaal et al. (2009a) the forcing functions were formed from sums of sinusoids.
+However one area where they differ is in the definition of the target and disturbance signals.
+In the new model they must be defined as filtered white noise, in order to find the optimal LQR and Kalman filter solutions, however in the experiments of Zaal et al. (2009a) the signals were formed from sums of sinusoids.
 The amplitudes of these sinusoids followed the distributions: